weberlab-hhu/Helixer/docs/fine_tuning.md

    --species <speces_name_or_prefix>

   # conversion of the database to numerical matrices
-  geenuff2h5.py --input-db-path <your_species>.sqlite3 \
+  geenuff2zarr.py --input-db-path <your_species>.sqlite3 \
-   --h5-output-path <your_species>.h5 --subsequence-length <best_length_depending_on_lineage>
+   --zarr-output-path <your_species>.zarr --subsequence-length <best_length_depending_on_lineage>
-  # the output h5 file <species>.h5 is the same that was created in the fasta2h5.py
+  # the output zarr file <species>.zarr is the same that was created in the fasta2zarr.py
-  #!!!!!!!!!!!!!!!! step, so you add the annotation to an EXISTING h5 file; you can copy your fasta-h5
+  #!!!!!!!!!!!!!!!! step, so you add the annotation to an EXISTING zarr file; you can copy your fasta-zarr
   # file to another directory so you don't have to recreate it if
   # adding the annotation doesn't work on the first try
   ```